SimpleCodeGR/blog/src/content/posts/The-Magic-World-of-Numbers-in-Computers.md

 As we said before, there isn't only one standard for storing floats, but many.
 IEEE 754 is by far the most common.
 It breaks every floating-point number into three distinct parts, packed into either 32 bits (single-precision) or 64 bits (double-precision):

-- **Sign Bit (1 bit)**: A single bit that decides whether the number is positive (0) or negative (1).
+- **Sign Bit (1 bit)**: A single bit that decides whether the number is ***positive*** (`0`) or ***negative*** (`1`).
-- **Biased Exponent** (8 bits for 32-bit, 11 bits for 64-bit): This isn't just any exponent.
-It's biased, meaning it's offset by a fixed value to allow for both positive and negative powers of 2.
-For 32-bit floats, the bias is 127.
-So, an exponent of 0 is stored as 127, -1 as 126, and 127 as 254.
+- **Biased Exponent** (*8 bits for 32-bit, 11 bits for 64-bit*): This isn't just any exponent.
+It's biased, meaning it's offset by a fixed value to allow for both positive and negative powers of 2. ***For 32-bit floats, the bias is 127***.
+So, an exponent of 0 is stored as 127, -1 as 126, and 127 as 254. ***For 64-bit floats, the bias is 1023***.
 This trick lets the hardware handle negative exponents without needing a sign bit for the exponent itself.
-The base is 2 because computers works with binary, so in the scientific notation example we saw before would had been 1*2^-43 (2^-43 = 10^-13).
+The base is 2 because computers works with binary, so we need something in the form of `x*2^y`.
-- **Mantissa** (23 bits for 32-bit, 52 bits for 64-bit): This stores the significant digits of the number, but the leading 1 is implied and not stored.
-For example, the binary number 1.0110 is stored as just 0110, saving space but adding complexity.
+- **Mantissa** (*23 bits for 32-bit, 52 bits for 64-bit*): This stores the significant digits of the number, but the leading 1 is implied and not stored.
+For example, the binary number `1.0110` is stored as just `0110`, saving space but adding complexity. ***Notice how the mantissa length increases significantly from 23 bits in a 32-bit float to 52 bits in a 64-bit float.***

 ### IEEE 754 Example

-A nice example would beeing calculating 3.14... in IEEE 754.
+A nice example is to calculate `3.14...` in IEEE 754.

+We will assume that we are going to calculate a 32-bit IEEE 754 float.
+This is important, as based on the above, it changes the bias of the "Biased Exponent" to 127 and the length of the "Mantissa" to 23 bits.

 #### I. Binary

 - 3 in binary is `11`
 - 0.14... in binary is `0.0010101111010111000...`

+=>

 - 3.14 in binary is `11.0010101111010111000...`